On the asymptotic magnitude of subsets of Euclidean space: Introduction

-Good, and pertinent, examples of functions satisfying the inclusion-exclusion principle are invariant valuations.
-These are functions are defined on the collection of \emph{polyconvex sets} --- that is those subsets of Euclidean space which are finite unions of compact, convex sets.
-Following Klain and Rota~ \cite{KlainRota:Book}, an \emph{invariant valuation} on $\R^m$ is a real-valued function on the set of polyconvex subsets of $\R^m$ for which the following three axioms hold. \begin{itemize} \item It satisfies the inclusion-exclusion principle. \item It is invariant under rigid motions. \item It is continuous on \emph{convex} sets with respect to the Hausdorff topology. \end{itemize} Examples of such things include the Euler characteristic and the $m$-dimensional volume.
-Hadwiger's Theorem says that the vector space of invariant valuations on $\R^m$ is $ (m+1)$-dimensional and that there is a canonical basis $\{\mu_0,\dots, \mu_m\}$ where each $\mu_i$ is scaling-homogeneous in the sense that $\mu_i(tA)=t^i\mu_i(A)$ for any scaling $t>0$ and any polyconvex set $A$, and is normalized on cubes so that $ \mu_i([0,1]^i)=1$.
-The valuation $\mu_i$ is called the \emph{$i$th intrinsic volume}.
-For a polyconvex set $A$ in $\R^m$ the $m$th intrinsic volume $\mu_m(A)$ is the usual $m$-dimensional volume of $A$; the $(m-1)$th intrinsic volume $\mu_{m-1}(A)$ is half of the ``surface area'', that is half of the $(m-1)$-volume of the boundary of $A$; and the zeroth intrinsic volume $\mu_0(A)$ is the Euler characteristic.
-The other intrinsic volumes are not so well known --- although the first intrinsic volume of a cuboid, length plus width plus height, is beloved of those making restrictions for air-travel carry-on luggage.
+Following Klain and Rota~\cite{KlainRota:Book}, we will often take $\mathcal{D}$ to be the collection of \emph{polyconvex sets} in $\R^m$ --- that is those subsets of Euclidean space which are finite unions of compact, convex sets.
+Similarly following Klain and Rota, we define an \emph{invariant valuation} on $\R^m$ to be a valuation on the set of polyconvex subsets of $\R^m$ for which the following axioms hold. \begin{itemize} \item It is invariant under rigid motions. \item It is continuous on \emph{convex} sets with respect to the Hausdorff topology. \end{itemize} Examples of such things include the Euler characteristic and the $m$-dimensional volume.
+Hadwiger's Theorem says that the vector space of invariant valuations on $\R^m$ is $ (m+1)$-dimensional and that there is a canonical basis $\{\intrinsic_0,\dots, \intrinsic_m\}$ where each $\intrinsic_i$ is scaling-homogeneous in the sense that $\intrinsic_i(tA)=t^i\intrinsic_i(A)$ for any scaling $t>0$ and any polyconvex set $A$, and is normalized on cubes so that $ \intrinsic_i([0,1]^i)=1$.
+The valuation $\intrinsic_i$ is called the \emph{$i$th intrinsic volume}.
+For a polyconvex set $A$ in $\R^m$ the $m$th intrinsic volume $\intrinsic_m(A)$ is the usual $m$-dimensional volume of $A$; the $(m-1)$th intrinsic volume $\intrinsic_{m-1}(A)$ is half of the ``surface area'', that is half of the $(m-1)$-volume of the boundary of $A$; and the zeroth intrinsic volume $\intrinsic_0(A)$ is the Euler characteristic.
+The other intrinsic volumes are not so well known --- although the first intrinsic volume of a cuboid, \footnote{A three-dimensional rectangular box.} length plus width plus height, is beloved of those making restrictions for air-travel carry-on luggage.

-It might seem that the $i$th intrinsic volume in $\R^m$ should be denoted by say $\mu_i^m$ to remove ambiguity: however, they are normalized so that this is unnecessary, namely if $A\subset \R^m$ is a polyconvex set which actually is contained in a subspace $\R^p\subset \R^m$ then $\mu^p_i(A)=\mu^m_i(A)$.
+It might seem that the $i$th intrinsic volume in $\R^m$ should be denoted by say $\intrinsic_i^m$ to remove ambiguity: however, they are normalized so that this is unnecessary, namely if $A\subset \R^m$ is a polyconvex set which actually is contained in a subspace $\R^p\subset \R^m$ then $\intrinsic^p_i(A)=\intrinsic^m_i(A)$.